 Sao Tome is the second smallest country in Africa after Seychelles.
 A country that is barely visible on a map, perhaps that's why it is a 'forgotten country'.

 Sao Tome was uninhabited until it was discovered by Portuguese explorers in the 15th century and it only received its independence from Portugal in 1975.
 It has since become one of the most peaceful countries in Africa.

 Lest I forget, Sao Tome is also home to some of the best chocolate in the world as well as world-class coffee.
 No doubt that we enjoyed exploring the culture and history of the Island.
-Sao Tome is a tropical paradise with spectacular natural beauty but yet there was just a hand full of tourists.
+Sao Tome is a tropical paradise with spectacular natural beauty, clear blue unspoiled beaches but yet there was just a hand full of tourists.
 It is perfect for a honeymoons, getaways and general relaxation.
 I look forward to planning another trip there!.
 Join me by following my Company's pages below.

 Travel is necessary, especially in the developing world like ours.
 You need days to catch up mentally and physically with yourself.
 I usually encourage everyone to enjoy a nice hotel, a massage or just hang out, far away from home.
 I don’t do it often but when I do I never regret it!.
 TAB